SoftwareAG/sagdevops-cc-docker-builder/README.md

 See the difference between [adopted template.yaml](template.yaml) and [original template.yaml](https://github.com/SoftwareAG/sagdevops-templates/blob/master/templates/sag-msc-server/template.yaml) for MSC basic template.

-> The above limitations are planned to be removed in the upcoming Command Central Builder release to allow seamless use of the same templates for VMs and containers
+> The above limitations will be removed removed in the upcoming releases of Command Central Builder 10.2 to allow seamless use of the same templates for VMs and containers

 ## Troubleshooting